Aspirisha/0bj101/notes.md

 Each symbol may be defined with one of following binding types:
 * `STB_LOCAL` - then it has local binding and is not accessible outside of object file
 * `STB_GLOBAL` - the symbol is visible to all object files being combined, so if there is another object file with undefined reference to a symbol defined in this object file with this binding rules, it will be resolved to this symbol
-* `STB_WEAK` - same as global, bu allows multiple definitions of the symbol: when combining multiple object files, linker will forbid having more than one `STB_GLOBAL` entry for the same symbol, while it is ok to have multiple weakly bound definitions and 1 globally bound definition.
+* `STB_WEAK` - same as global, but allows multiple definitions of the symbol: when combining multiple object files, linker will forbid having more than one `STB_GLOBAL` entry for the same symbol, while it is ok to have multiple weakly bound definitions and 1 globally bound definition.

 From https://akkadia.org/drepper/dsohowto.pdf:
 Note that a definition in a DSO being *weak* has no effects.
 Weak definitions only play a role in static linking, and we can have multiple global definitions of the same symbol in distinct DSOs linked dynamically to an executable/other dso.
 Side note - of course, we will still have problem if we link multiple object files / static libraries when *building* dso - important thing is whether multiple global defintions during linking appear in dynamic libraries or not.